dev-sire/Visage-Studios/README.md

-# 📷 Photobox
+# 📷 Visage Studio

-Google Photos clone for building a dynamic image gallery with Cloudinary.
+A Cloud Based Platform for building a dynamic image gallery with Cloudinary.

 Features include:
 * Gallery view of all Photobox-uploaded images